-Housed in a pretty former hospital building, The Curaçao Museum‘s collection honors the island’s history.
+Housed in a pretty former hospital building in the heart of Willemstad’s UNESCO historic district, The Curaçao Museum‘s collection honors the island’s history.

 Art, crafts and furniture fill up the main building, but the highlight of the museum is the old airplane in the hangar in the back.
 So either bring your umbrella for the run through the raindrops, or find a break in the rain because you want to see the tiny aircraft in the shed.
 The Snip carried 4 crew and Christmas mail from Europe to the Caribbean in the 1930s, marking the first KLM trans-Atlantic mail flight, which took 8 days.
 They had to take off the wings to fit it in the barn, but it’s a cool exhibit and story.

 The Curaçao Museum is located in Otrabanda Willemsted.